webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-balkan-2019/slides/index.md

 Note: (6s)

 This feature isn't yet enabled for everyone.<br>
-Register here, if you want to try it out.
+Register here, if you want to try it out.<br>
+You'll get access immediatelly.

 -----